-BYTE READ In order to read data from the 24LCXXB device in a random access manner, the byte read operation can be used.
+FIGURE 7: PAGE WRITE (TWO CONSECUTIVE DATA BYTES) BYTE READ In order to read data from the 24XXXX series device in a random access manner, the byte read operation can be used.
 It is similar to the byte write operation, but more complex.
-The word address must still be transmitted, and to do this, a control byte with the $R/\overline{W}$ bit set low must be sent first.
+The word address must still be transmitted, and to do this, a control byte with the R/W bit set low must be sent first.
 This conflicts with the desired operation, that is, to read data.
-Therefore, after the word address has been sent, a new Start condition and a control byte with $R/\overline{W}$ set high must be transmitted.
+Therefore, after the word address has been sent, a new Start condition and a control byte with R/W set high must be transmitted.
 Note that a Stop condition is not generated after sending the word address.
-After the data byte has been read back from the 24LCXXB device, the master must respond with a NO ACK bit, that is, leaving the SDA line high in place of an ACK bit.
+After the data byte has been read back from the 24XXXX device, the master must respond with a NO ACK bit, that is, leaving the SDA line high in place of an ACK bit.
 This indicates to the device that no more data will be read.
 Finally, the master generates a Stop condition to end the operation.
-Writing Word Address for Read Figure 11 shows an example of the first control byte and word address of a byte read operation.
+Writing Word Address for Read Figure 8 shows an example of the first control byte and word address of a byte read operation.
 The left marker indicates the Start bit, and the right marker indicates the ACK bit after receipt of the word address (0x50 in this example).
 Once again, the R/W bit must be low in order to transmit the word address.

-FIGURE 11: BYTE READ (CONTROL BYTE AND ADDRESS) Reading Data Byte Back Figure 12 shows the control byte and data byte during the actual read part of the operation.
+FIGURE 8: BYTE READ (CONTROL BYTE AND ADDRESS) Reading Data Byte Back Figure 9 shows the control byte and data byte during the actual read part of the operation.
 A new Start condition is generated immediately after receipt of the previous ACK bit, and is marked with the left marker.
 At the end of the transfer, the master indicates that no more data will be read by the use of a NO ACK bit (holding SDA high in place of an ACK bit); this is shown by the right marker.
 After the NO ACK bit has been sent, the master generates a Stop condition to end the operation.
-Overall, the byte read operation takes approximately 835 $\mu s$ for 1 byte.
-And so, 16 bytes would take ~13.4 ms.